 Additionally, GCPHN commissions a range of services to support Aboriginal and Torres Strait Islander health and wellbeing.
 These services were codesigned with Aboriginal and Torres Strait Islander services providers and community members.

-The Integrated Team Care (ITC) program is provided by a team of Indigenous Health Project Officers, Aboriginal and Torres Strait Islander Outreach Workers and Care Coordinators.
+The Integrated Team Care (ITC) program is provided by an Indigenous Health Project Officer, Aboriginal and Torres Strait Islander Outreach Workers and Care Coordinators.

 The aims of the ITC Activity are to: